cioportfolio/python/docs/index.md

 - Make a variable called "height" and give it a value (e.g how tall are you?)
 - Print the variable
 - Try printing a variable we havent made like "great_height".
 What happens?
-- Now make a variable called "great_height" and make it 10 times the size of "height"
+- Now make a variable called "great_height" and make it 10 times the size of "height" (*Hint: Make Python do the times-10 calculation for you.
+In Python a "*" means multiply*)
 - Print "great_height"

 ### Learning more about variables